COVID-19 safe schools

 Schools must keep the same number of exits and ensure they adhere to the fire code.

-For example, a learning group could be made up of:
+A learning group could be made up of:

 - A single class of students (20 to 30)

 - Multiple classes that sometimes join together for activities like physical education (PE) or music